olijeffers0n/rustplus/README.md

 ### Support:
 If you need help, or you think that there is an issue feel free to open an issue.
 If you think you have made some improvements, open a PR!

 I have tried to explain this a well as possible, but if you should need further clarification, as i said open an issue.
+If not: `Ollie#0175` on discord

 There is more data that can be accessed with this API, such as the following:
 - Smart Switch interaction